MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/getting-started.md

     It may take a few minutes for Yarn packages to install on the first run.

-    > [!TIP]
-    > Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.
+    Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.

     # [Bash](#tab/Bash)